Security-Onion-Solutions/securityonion-docs/architecture.rst

 Management
 ~~~~~~~~~~

 The ``manager node`` runs :ref:`soc` and :ref:`kibana`.
 It has its own local instance of :ref:`elasticsearch`, but that's mainly used for managing the :ref:`elasticsearch` cluster once search nodes join the cluster.
 An analyst connects to the manager node from a client workstation (perhaps :ref:`desktop`) to execute queries and retrieve data.

-Please keep in mind that a dedicated manager node requires separate search nodes.
+Please note that a dedicated manager node requires separate search nodes.
+Also note that a dedicated manager node has to start off with the ``data`` node role.
+When you later join a separate search node, then you may want to migrate the data from the manager to the search node and then remove the ``data`` node role from the manager.
+For more information, please see the :ref:`elasticsearch` section.

 The manager node runs the following components: